riencroonenborghs/firecodesnz/README.md

 ## What is it?
 It's a simple chrome extension to quickly look up fire codes.

-It's based of of this list: http://www.neighbourhood.org.nz/fire_codes.html
+It's based of of [this list](http://pastebin.com/F2jt8zhd) which has sources from NZFS Department of Operations and Training, M3-2 Land mobile radio communications Pages 5-6.

 ## Build